carpentries-incubator/twitter-with-twarc/_episodes/04-twitter-api.md

 ## The Twitter v.2 API

-If we are to retrieve data, Twitter does not give us a huge data load of csv's or other giant files of data (we would not want that anyways).
-Instead Twitter makes data access available to researchers that apply for the twitter api.
-The Twitter Api allows applicants to collect tweets.
-This is also so Twitter can keep track of who is getting this data, and monitor data use.
+The Twitter API is what allows us to collect tweets.
+Twitter also keeps track of who is getting this data, and monitors data use--hence all that rigamarole to the the API credentials.

+We don't just go copy data out of Twitter's archive.
+We don't want that anyway.
+We want realtime access to what is happening on Twitter, and we want to request only the information we need.

 Recall that API is an acronym for Application Programming Interface.
+Typically, people are building Tweeting robots (such as seismographs or weather forecasts) or looking to deliver content on behalf of a commercial brand (or malicious actors--hence all the rigamarole to get the API keys).
+Those same API features allow us to do our research.

+Compared to
-Compared to v1, the most recent version of the Twitter API (v2) includes additional levels of access, more features, and faster onboarding for developers and academic researchers.
+v1, the most recent version of the Twitter API (v2) includes additional levels of access, more features, and faster onboarding for developers and academic researchers.